jamietre/CsQuery/README.md

 * [Loading content from the web](http://blog.outsharked.com/2012/06/async-web-gets-and-promises-in-csquery.html) asynchronously using promises

 If you can't seem to figure out how to use a particular method, in almost all cases the API mimics the jQuery API, so you should start with the jQuery documentation.
 You could also look through the unit tests, which cover pretty much everything at some level, for straightforward examples of use.

+Also be sure to look at the example applications in the source repository.

 ### Contents